 Campus as Living Lab Track

-The networking and educational sessions provided through the Campus as a Living Lab (CAL) Track will help participants to learn more about how to support applied learning opportunities that improve sustainability outcomes for campus and/or the community.
+The networking and educational sessions provided through the Campus as a Living Lab (CAL) Track will help participants to learn more about how to support applied learning and research opportunities that improve sustainability outcomes for campus and/or the community.

 Organizing Team: Caroline Savage (Princeton University), Rachelle Haddock (University of Calgary), Elke Schreiner (California State University), Emily Quinton (Portland State University) and Meghan Hoskins (Pennsylvania State University).